sskeme/eeee346-f24-hw4/README.md

 You will be using pointers to character arrays and treating them like string literals.
 When dealing with string literals, it is important that after the last character, there is a null character `'\0'`.
 The null character indicates the end of the string of characters and is vital when using functions such as `strlen()`.

+In this assignment, `const` is used for pointers and data.
+Check parameters of the functions.

 # Task

 * Implement `substring()`, `reverse()`, and `ltrim()` in string_functions.cpp.
 You can find information about these functions in string_functions.h.